proinsias/proinsias.github.io/_posts/2017/2017-11-14-Jupyter-Set-environment-variables.md

 ---
 layout: single
-title: "Jupyter: Set environment variables"
+title: 'Jupyter: Set environment variables'
 date: 2017-11-14 15:51
-last_modified_at: 2017-11-14 15:51
+last_modified_at: 2023-04-26 13:22:37
+categories:
-categories: til
+    - til
 tags:
     - jupyter
     - til
 ---

 You can set environment variables directly from the notebook without having to restart the kernel: